 After enjoying breakfast in front of the glaciers, we hike through a unique desert like sand valley, into a surprisingly different landscape of green, thick tundra.
 After passing Tasersuatsiaq great lake, we climb 400m to the mountain's top, from which we will have a mesmerising view of the lake, one of the largest in Southern Greenland.
 The summit also offers a very special viewing point for the enormous Polar Ice Cap, the immense inland glacier.
 From here you can gaze upon the infinite ice sheet up to the north coast of the island and towards the Arctic Ocean, and see the Nunataks, floating landmarks on the ice sheet.
-We may pick mushrooms and blueberries, and look for caribou, which are plentiful in the area.
-In the afternoon, we return to the Glacier Camp.
+In the afternoon, we will have time for fishing or picking mushrooms and blueberries (from mid-August), then return to the Glacier Camp.

 We navigate along the glacier fronts on a RIB boat, admiring the beauty of their vertical walls, ice walls and numerous icebergs as we approach along the more than 10km descent to the sea.
 From there we start the ice excursion, an impressive trek using crampons on one of the planet's oldest masses of ice.
 We will explore its crevasses, drains, caves, seracs and other ice formations, which give an incredible, labyrinthine quality to this glacier, with the assitance of an expert mountain guide.
 A unique experience, exciting and original, surprising both first-time hikers and those used to the peculiarities of the glacier world.
 One of the most impressive sights and one of the best excursions in all Greenland.
 In the afternoon, we return to the Glacier Camp.

 Transfer by boat to Narsaq, the third most populated town in South Greenland, with about 1,500 inhabitants, and check into our hostel accommodation.
 This evening, free time to explore on your own - perhaps visit the museum, the fur shops, or the church and enjoy a drink with the local people.
-Overnight in Narsaq.
+Overnight in Narsaq in hostel accommodation.

 Today we sail today through the outer skerries to the village of Saarloq, a picturesque village where we make a short stop to take a look around.
 In the afternoon, we set off for Uunartoq, through a complex system of fjords, surrounded by icebergs.
 On our way to Uunartoq Island, we pass Alluitsup Paa, a pretty settlement and the best spot for whale spotting in South Greenland.
 In the afternoon, enjoy some free time to bathe in the warm springs, the only thermal springs to which access is possible in Greenland, with icebergs floating only 500m away in the fjord.
 Overnight on Uunartoq Island with accommodation in tents.